ThomasRen2077/ECE5740Labs/README.md

 - Testbenches (`tb_*.v` for system-level tests, `utb_*.v` for unit tests)
 - A Makefile for running simulations and tests
 - A configuration file (`default.config`) for testbench reuse
-- Additional documentation specific to each lab

 ## Getting Started

 To run any lab simulation:

 1. Clone this repository to your local machine.
+2. Install Verilator
-2. Navigate to the desired lab directory.
+3. Navigate to the desired lab directory.
-3. Use the provided Makefile to run simulations and tests.
+4. Use the provided Makefile to run simulations and tests.
 For example:

 ```bash
 cd lab1_imul/